 I am a scientist by background, having gained my first degree in Natural Sciences at Cambridge University, where one of the most fascinating parts of my degree was Neuroscience.
 I subsequently started working in the pharmaceutical industry, initially in the field of mental health, which I have been interested in ever since.
 I also completed a Masters of Business Administration (MBA) post-graduate degree and work part-time as a strategic marketing consultant in the biopharma industry, having set up my own consulting company over ten years ago.

-I have a strong mindful movement practice, having practiced various forms of yoga and dance for around 20 years.
+I have a strong mindful movement practice, having practiced various forms of yoga and dance, both for over 20 years.
 I am a qualified yoga teacher with the Yoga Alliance (RYT200 hours), and run yoga classes in the community, corporate setting and privately across Cheshire.
-I am also a regular practitioner at various '5 rhythms' conscious dance sessions locally.
+I have also undertaken further specialist yoga teacher training with Yoga in Healthcare Alliance, to teach the 10 week, NHS endorsed 'Yoga4Health" course which introduces people with prediabetes, increased heart risk, mild-moderate depression or anxiety or those suffering from stress or social isolation to the benefits of yoga.
+My love of mindful movement has also encompassed '5 rhythms' conscious dance and various other dance practices, including modern jive, lindyhop, salsa and ballet over the years.

 I abide by the ongoing Good Practice Guidelines laid down by BAMBA (British Association of Mindfulness Based Approaches).
 This requires that I maintain my own regular (daily) mindfulness practice, participate in at least annual mindfulness retreats and ongoing Continued Professional Development, have regular (monthly) supervision with an experienced mindfulness teacher, and maintain a commitment to my own ongoing development through further training, keeping up with the evidence base, networking with other teachers etc. I would recommend that when choosing a mindfulness teacher you check that they are a listed member of BAMBA so that you know they have been through a rigorous training process and are appropriately insured and equipped to teach a course with a strong evidence base.